p00ya/climbing_ratings/README.md

 python3 -X dev -W error -m pytest climbing_ratings
 ```

-Type checking can be run with `mypy`:
+Type checking can be run with `mypy`.
+It needs at least Python 3.11 and numpy 2.3.0.

 ```sh
 pip3 install mypy